Unlim8ted-Studio-Productions/Square-Pixels/README.md

 ## License

-This project is distributed under the a MODIFIED CREATIVE COMMONS ATTRIBUTION-NONCOMMERCIAL 3.0 LICENSE.
+This project is distributed under a MODIFIED CREATIVE COMMONS ATTRIBUTION-NONCOMMERCIAL 3.0 LICENSE.
 Refer to the LICENSE file for specifics.

 Embark on a thrilling adventure in the realm of our pixelated sandbox game!
 Should you encounter any problems or have ideas for improvement, kindly share your feedback with us.
 Enjoy your gaming journey!